industrydive/stripe-ctf-2-vm/levels/7/README.md

 You can use `client.py` to talk to the API, specifying an appropriate API endpoint, user id, and secret key.
 The client requires the `requests` module, which can be installed from pip with `pip install requests`.
+This is already installed in the VM.

 # To Run